 – National and Local Partnerships

-Through partnerships with nationally recognized NGOs on the front lines of the battle for students, StudentReach isn’t just talking about issues but is actively involved in rescuing students from human trafficking, aftercare and prevention.
-StudentReach has partnered with FREE International who has had active relationships with the NFL, FBI, local law enforcement, state attorneys general, KlaasKids and many local organizations who combat victimization.
+Through partnerships with nationally recognized NGOs on the front lines of the battle for students, Say Something isn’t just talking about issues but is actively involved in rescuing students from human trafficking, aftercare and prevention.
+Say Something has partnered Homeland Security, local law enforcement, state attorneys general, KlaasKids and many local organizations who combat victimization.